 "He pulled her through the store backwards by handcuffs as he yelled very loudly that she was, quote-unquote, that she was stealing the panty swimwear that she had on underneath her clothing," Rand said Monday at news conference.
 "And he said that over and over.
 Loud enough for other customers to hear and loud enough to publicly humiliate our client."

-"I really suggest that you should learn English," the woman says in the second video Roether captured.
+"I really suggest that you should learn English," the woman says in the second video Roether captured."If they don't understand the language, they should go back to their own country," the woman is heard to say.

 "Of course.
 Do you even know that I have to learn every single day?
 That's something that I work on," Vu, who immigrated to the U.S. from Vietnam, tells the woman.
 Vu is heard saying "sorry" to the angry customer several times throughout the video.
 The woman appeared to be complaining about the service and the cost as Vu tried to apologize to her numerous times.